Former East Germany still lags behind west | DW | 25.09.2019

 "There has been a consistent development in infrastructure, towns and cities, living standards, the environment and health provision," the report said.

-Hirte emphasized that the environment was one area that the former East German states had made progress "in an astonishingly short time."
+Hirte emphasized that the environment was one area in which the former East German states had made progress "in an astonishingly short time."

 By 2018, eastern Germany's economic strength was 75% of the western German level, up from 43% in 1990.
 Employment reached a high in the east and wages there are 84% of those in the west.